bharathch0404/parallelcomputing/Naive Matrix Multiplication in C/readme.txt

 To run each of the code you need a gcc compiler.
 All of these programs are tested in Ubuntu 16.04 and Windows 10

-to run any program use
+to run naive.c,naivenestedloop.c,naivecacheoptimized.c programs use gcc filename.c to run rest use gcc -fopenmp filename.c
-gcc filename.c

 The fastest programs in these folders are naivenestedloop.c and naiveparallelnestloop.c